BlasBenito/myWebsite/content/post/09_dynamic_time_warping/index.markdown

 The least-cost path minimizes the total cost from the start to the end of the cost matrix, aligning the time series optimally.

-In other words, the least-cost path is the river finding it's way within the valley.

-The algorithm building the least-cost path starts on the upper right corner of the cost matrix, and recursively selects the antecedent neighbor with the lowest cost to build the least-cost path step by step.
+The algorithm building the least-cost path starts on the upper right corner of the cost matrix, and recursively selects the next neighbor with the lowest cumulative cost to build the least-cost path step by step.
+This process is similar to letting a river find its shortest path way down a valley.

 The figure below shows the least-cost path (black line).
 Deviations from the diagonal represent adjustments made to align the time series.